-Double Decker’s curatorial vision ensured this prestigious museum’s first foray into the field of contemporary art and design was a resounding success, reaching new audiences and breaking attendance records.
+We selected 33 international artists and designers and posed them the question: what does XXL mean to you?
+Our curatorial vision ensured this prestigious museum’s first foray into the field of contemporary art and design was a resounding success, reaching new audiences and breaking attendance records.

 The resulting show of over 80 works was the most successful at the Oscar Niemeyer Museum since its opening in 2003 – the run extended twice by popular demand.